salt-extensions/salt-extension-copier/docs/topics/workflows.md

 If publishing documentation to GitHub Pages, ensure you have [set up your repository to allow deployments from GitHub Actions](docs-publish-setup-target).

+(actions-release-environment-target)=
+#### Release environment

+The {path}`package release workflow <.github/workflows/deploy-package-action.yml>` requires a dedicated environment for package releases to PyPI.

+In your repository settings, click on `Environments` > `New environment`, enter `release` as its name and click `Configure environment`.
+Under `Deployment branches and tags`, select `Selected branches and tags`, click `Add deployment branch or tag rule`, select `Ref type: Branch`, enter `main` and click `Add rule`.

+You can configure other restrictions as desired.

 (actions-pr-permission-target)=
 #### Release automation
 Also, ensure GitHub Actions are allowed to create PRs to take advantage of